-- The state has discretion to file a motion in juvenile court requesting that a case be transferred to adult court or designate the youth as an extended juvenile jurisdiction offender if the juvenile is 14 or 15 years old at the time he or she is alleged to have committed a serious offense (listed in the statute).
+- Discretionary Judicial Waiver: The state has discretion to file a motion in juvenile court requesting that a case be transferred to adult court or to designate the youth as an extended juvenile jurisdiction offender (subject to juvenile disposition and adult sentence) if the case involves a youth 14 or 15 years old at the time when they allegedly committed certain enumerated offenses.
+Some of these offenses include: possession of a handgun on school grounds; aggravated assault; and when a young person is at least 14 years old and engages in conduct that constitutes a felony.
 Ark.
 Code Ann. § 9-27-318(b).

-- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed a most serious offense (listed in the statute).
+- Direct Filing: The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and allegedly committed an offense that would be considered a felony if committed by an adult or (2) is at least 14 years old at the time they allegedly committed certain enumerated offenses.
 Ark.
 Code Ann. § 9-27-318(c).

 In addition to youth being transferred from juvenile court to criminal court, a youth charged in criminal court can be transferred to juvenile court.
 Ark.
 Code Ann. § 9-27-318(e).
 At a transfer hearing, whether in juvenile or criminal court, the judge must consider statutorily listed factors to determine whether to transfer the child to a different court.
 Ark.
 Code Ann. § 9-27-318(g).
-In some circumstances, a criminal court judge may enter a juvenile delinquency disposition.
+In some circumstances, a criminal court judge “shall” enter a juvenile delinquency disposition.
 Ark.
 Code Ann. § 9-27-318(j).
-“Any party may appeal from a transfer order.”
-Ark.
-Code Ann. § 9-27-318(l).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.